sfc-gh-mfigueroa/sfquickstarts/site/sfguides/src/marketing_data_foundation_customer_360/marketing_data_foundation_customer_360.md

 ### What you learned

-* How to host build a basic native app for Customer 360 Marketing data.
+* How to host and build and basic native app for Customer 360 Marketing data.
 * Generate a set of views that aggregate data from Marketing providers like Google and Salesforce.
-* Generate quick summaries and Charts using that data to create an integrated dashboard using streamlit.
+* Generate quick summaries and charts using that data to create an integrated dashboard using Streamlit.

 ### Related Resources